GargiPandey27/Expense-Tracker/README.md

-# Expense-Tracker
+# Expense Tracker

-Expense Tracker is a simple application to log, categorize, and track personal expenses with budget management features.
-Developed using Python and Tkinter with data stored in CSV files.
+A simple application for tracking personal expenses and managing monthly budgets.
+This application provides an intuitive interface for adding, filtering, and viewing expenses.

+## Features
+- User authentication (login and signup).
+- Add and categorize expenses with descriptions.
+- Filter expenses by date or category.
+- Set and track monthly budgets.
+- Persistent data storage using CSV files.

+## Requirements
+- Python 3.x
+- Tkinter (comes pre-installed with Python)
+- CSV module (standard Python library)
+- OS module (standard Python library)